Raymond G. Davis: 1969–1972

 In May 1969, Davis was assigned duty as deputy for education with additional duty as director, Education Center, Marine Corps Development and Education Command, Quantico, Virginia.
 After his promotion to Lieutenant general on July 1, 1970, he was reassigned duty as commanding general, Marine Corps Development and Education Command.

 On February 23, 1971, President Richard M. Nixon nominated Davis for appointment to the grade of general and assignment to the position of Assistant Commandant of the Marine Corps.
 His nomination was confirmed by the Senate and he received his fourth star on March 12, 1971.
 General Davis served as Assistant Commandant of the Marine Corps until he retired from active duty on March 31, 1972.

-Post-Marine Corps Career
+Post-Marine Corps career

 In 2003, General Davis (Ret.) participated in an independent investigative commission headed by retired Admiral Thomas H. Moorer.
-This commission investigated the details of the controversial USS Liberty incident and determined, among other things, that the state of Israel had deliberately attacked an American ship in international waters, killing 34 U.S. sailors in the process and perpetrating an act of war.
-Also participating in the commission was Rear Admiral Merlin Staring and former U.S. Ambassador to Saudi Arabia James Atkins.
+This commission investigated the details of the controversial 1967 USS Liberty incident and determined, among other things, that the state of Israel had deliberately attacked an American ship in international waters, killing 34 U.S. sailors in the process and perpetrating an act of war.
+Also participating in the commission was Rear Admiral Merlin Staring and former U.S. Ambassador to Saudi Arabia James E. Akins.
 The so-called Moorer Commission submitted their findings to the United States government along with a request for a proper Congressional investigation of the attack.
 No investigation has been conducted.